Dr. Meghan Towers – MAiD Physician

 Medical assistance in dying has been one of the most complex and ethically challenging issues facing Canadian physicians.
 On June 17, 2016, the federal government introduced Bill C-14, which decriminalizes medical assistance in dying (MAiD).
 Medical Assistance in Dying (MAiD) is the process whereby a doctor or nurse practitioner helps and supports a patient who wants to voluntarily and intentionally end their life.

-Dr. Towers studied the Sciences at McGill University from 2000-2004 before being accepted into Medical School at the University of Toronto in 2005.
-Upon graduating from medical school she went on to do her residency in Family Medicine at the University of British Columbia in Vancouver from 2009-2011.
-She then moved to Vancouver Island in 2013 and has been working as a Hospitalist at the Nanaimo Regional General Hospital.
-Dr. Towers has been an advocate for Medical Assistance in Dying and got her formal training to become a MAiD Provider in the fall of 2018.
+Dr. Meghan Towers, is a local MAiD physician and a graduate of the Medical School at the University of Toronto in 2005.
+She moved to Vancouver Island in 2013 and has been working as a Hospitalist at the Nanaimo Regional General Hospital.
+Dr. Towers has been an advocate for Medical Assistance in Dying (MAID) and got her formal training to become a MAiD Provider in the fall of 2018.
 Since December of 2018 Dr. Towers has been providing Medical Assistance in Dying both in the community and in the Hospital in Nanaimo.